BenItBuhner/Model-Proxy/README.md

 A production-ready FastAPI application that provides a unified, multi-provider LLM inference proxy with automatic API key fallback, rate limiting, structured logging, and health monitoring.
 Supports OpenAI and Anthropic APIs with seamless format conversion and cross-provider routing.

-**Warning:** This repo is under heavy development and is not yet ready for production use; be wary of inbound changed, frequent refactors, and more.
+**Warning:** This repo is *functional* but incomplete and may undergo further restructuring; model schemas, API handling, and execution may vary as devlopment progresses.

 ![Model Proxy Banner](assets/github/model-proxy-banner.png)